simopt-admin/simopt/simopt/README.markdown

 #### Creating an Experiment
 Instead of loading an existing Experiment, you can create one from the main page of the GUI:
 1. First, select a solver from the "Solver" dropdown list.
 Each of the solvers has an abbreviation for the type of problems the solver can handle.
 Once a solver is selected, the "Problem" list will be sorted and show only the problems that work with the selected solver.
 2. Change factors associated with the solver as necessary.
 3. All solvers with unique combinations of factors must have unique names, i.e., no two solvers can have the same name, but different factors.
 If you want to use the same solver twice for a problem but with different solver factors, make sure you change the name of the solver - the last solver factor - accordingly.
 4. Select a problem from the "Problem" dropdown list.
-Each problem has an abbreviation indicating which types of solver it can work with.
+Each problem has an abbreviation indicating which types of solver is compatible to solve it.
 The letters in the abbreviation stand for:
     <table>
         <tr>
           <th> Objective </th>